×

 Rapid technological advancements are transforming the medical devices market by increasing the precision, efficiency and effectiveness of healthcare delivery.
 Innovations in imaging, robotics, wearable sensors, and minimally invasive surgical tools are enabling more accurate diagnostics and improved patient outcomes.
 These developments reduce procedural risks, shorten recovery times, and streamline workflows which make the healthcare systems more efficient and reliable.

 As a result, healthcare providers are increasingly adopting advanced devices which drive the growth of the overall market.
-Overall, the convergence of technological innovations and AI integration is a significant growth driver for the medical devices market.
+Overall, the convergence of technological innovations and AI integration is a significant growth driver for the medical devices industry.
 Manufacturers are investing in research and development to introduce intelligent, connected and automated devices that meets the evolving clinical needs.
 This trend is creating opportunities for next-generation medical devices that support precision medicine, personalized care and data-driven healthcare solutions thereby expanding the market globally.

 Rising Adoption of Ophthalmic Viscoelastic Devices in Cataract and Refractive Surgeries